bcgov/AppAssessment/README.md

  \<Cluster Name\> must be the user-friendly name of the cluster, like "Kamloops-Silver". **_Please note that at the moment cluster names with spaces are not supported_**.
 This is an issue with how the paramters are read by the python script, and hopefully will be fixed soon.
 For now, please use dashes.

- By default, the report will be generated against your prod namespace, i.e. "abc123-prod".
+ By default, **_the report will be generated against pods in your prod namespace_**, i.e. "abc123-prod".
 If you require testing against another namespace, an additional parameter can be added to the command above:

  ```
  -p TARGET=<namespace>
  ```
  where \<namespace>\ is "dev", or "test", or whatever you require.

-You should then see the components deployed on the Topology map.
+Once you run the command, you should see the components deployed on the Topology map.

 ![alt_text](images/image6.png "image_tooltip")